11-Year-Old Boy Shot Grandmother To Death Then Took His Own Life, Police In Arizona Say

 — Spencer Blake (@spencerjblake) November 5, 2018

 MCSO stated that they received a call just after 5 p.m. from Herbert.
 Officers were dispatched to their home on the 800 block of West Grove Street in Litchfield Park, according to MCSO spokesman Joaquin Enriquez.
-The authorities believed that they had no reason to believe that the grandson was a risk to himself or someone else.
+The authorities said they had no reason to believe that the grandson was a previous risk to himself or someone else.

 “In the preliminary stages of this investigation there had been no previous signs that the grandson might harm someone or himself and there was no cause for concern prior to this event.”